rayh/xcoder/README.md

 	builder.profile = 'Profiles/MyAdHoc.mobileprovision'	# This will remove old profiles and install the profile
 	builder.identity = 'iPhone Developer: Ray Hilton'		# The name of the identity to use to sign the IPA (optional) builder.build

+### Working with Keychains

+You will not normally need to worry about manipulating keychains unless you want to automate importing of certificates (in a CI system with many clients) or opening of specific keychains for different builds (the old two-certs-with-same-identity-name workaround).

+You can either use the user's login keychain, another named keychain, or simply use a temporary keychain that will be blown away after the build.

+	Xcode::Keychain.temp_keychain('ProjectKeychain.keychain') do |keychain|
+		# import certs into the keychain
+		# perform builds within this keychain's context
+	end	# Keychain is deleted

+### Importing a certificate

+You can import a certificate from a .p12 file into a keychain.
+Here we simply create a temporary keychain, import a certificate, set the identity onto the builder and then perform a build.

+	Xcode::Keychain.temp_keychain('ProjectKeychain.keychain') do |keychain|
+		keychain.import 'Certs/MyCert.p12', 'mycertpassword'

+		builder.identity = keychain.identities.first	# Get the first (only) identity name from the keychain
+		builder.build
+	end

 ### Packaging a built .app